 Dividing by a fraction is the same as multiplying by its reciprocal.
 So, to divide a whole number by a mixed number (now converted to an improper fraction), you will multiply the whole number by the reciprocal of the improper fraction.
 Here’s how:

 - Write the whole number as a fraction by placing it over 1.
-For example, the whole number 5 becomes 5/1.
+Here's one way to look at it: the whole number 5 becomes 5/1.

 - Find the reciprocal of the improper fraction.